adamhood15/portfolio-website/README.md

 ![portfolio screenshot](./assets/images/website-screenshot.jpeg)

 ## Credits
-I am the sole collaborator on this project.
+The JavaScript code at the top of the HTML was sourced from W3 Schools.
+All other code was written by myself.
 Link icons at the bottom of the footer were downloaded from Font Awesome.

 ## License
 Please refer to the license in the repo.